girlscript/winter-of-contributing/Python/Python_Closures/README.md

     # this is the enclosing function
     def inner():
         # this is the enclosed function
-        # the inner function accessing the outer function's variable 'name'
+        # here the inner function is accessing the outer function's variable i.e., 'name'
         print(name)
     return inner